mmondics/aiops-z/README.md

     There are other alternatives to `ssh` - HTTP API calls or Ansible automation playbooks, for example.

-    Runbook and actions can be associated with Stories as well, so that whenever a story is created that meets certain criteria, a runbook can automatically kick off problem remediation.
+    Runbook and actions can be associated with incidents as well, so that whenever an incident is created that meets certain criteria, a runbook can automatically kick off problem remediation.

-#### Stories and Alerts
+#### Incidents and Alerts

-90. **In the left-side menu, navigate to "Stories and Alerts".**
+1.  **In the left-side menu, navigate to "Incidents".**

     ![stories](images/stories.png)

-    Depending on what alerts are triggered at the time you go through the tutorial, the current stories will look different.
+    Depending on what alerts are triggered at the time you go through the tutorial, the current incidents will look different.

-    Stories are where the IT Operators and administrators should focus their attention to either manually close stories as they are generated or build actions and runbooks in order to remediate stories automatically as they appear.
+    Incidents are where the IT Operators and administrators should focus their attention to either manually close incidents as they are generated or build actions and runbooks in order to remediate incidents automatically as they appear.

-91. **If there is a story created for "Erroneous call rate is too high", click it to open that specific story.
-If it is not available at the time, you can select any other story to see similar information.**
+2.  **If there is an incident created for "Erroneous call rate is too high", click it to open that specific incident.
+If it is not available at the time, you can select any other incident to see similar information.**

     ![erroneous-story](images/erroneous-story.png)

     The erroneous calls error is the same issue that you looked it back in the [Instana section](#using-instana-to-identify-an-issue).
-Now we can see Instana and CP4WAIOps integrating well together - Instana observability identified the error and its root cause, and CP4WAIOps has not generated a story that can be used to remediate the problem in an automated way.
+Now we can see Instana and CP4WAIOps integrating well together - Instana observability identified the error and its root cause, and CP4WAIOps has not generated an incident that can be used to remediate the problem in an automated way.

-    The story contains many pieces of information that can be used to more quickly remediate issues.
+    The incident contains many pieces of information that can be used to more quickly remediate issues.

     - Probable cause alerts - CP4WAIOps attempts to derives the root fault component, and the full scope of components that are affected by an incident.
     - Topology - provides a view of the affected components so IT Operators can see the incident in context.
-    - Assignees - you can either manually assign stories to team members to resolve, or CP4WAIOps can assign people or teams automatically if a policy is configured to do so.
+    - Assignees - you can either manually assign incidents to team members to resolve, or CP4WAIOps can assign people or teams automatically if a policy is configured to do so.
-    - Recommended runbooks - if CP4WAIOps correlates the story with others from the past that were resolved with certain playbooks, they will be recommended.
+    - Recommended runbooks - if CP4WAIOps correlates the incident with others from the past that were resolved with certain playbooks, they will be recommended.

 #### ChatOps